binipringle/crim-outline/index.md

 **Keeler v.
 Superior Court 1970** (struck pregnant ex-wife in belly intending to kill fetus, charged with murder)

-Rule: It is not for the court to define murder.
-Once legislature defined murder the court can interpret it
+<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> It is not for the court to define murder.
+Once legislature defined murder the court can interpret it</p>

-Holding: The court held that the CA murder statute was not intended to include fetuses in the definition of human being because to apply it as if it did, would broaden the definition and exceed judicial power.
-It would also not provide fair warning to the defendant regarding the illegality of the said acts and would violate his constitutional right due process.
+<p style="margin-left:10%; margin-right:10%;"><b>Holding:</b> The court held that the CA murder statute was not intended to include fetuses in the definition of human being because to apply it as if it did, would broaden the definition and exceed judicial power.
+It would also not provide fair warning to the defendant regarding the illegality of the said acts and would violate his constitutional right due process.</p>

-Dissent argues definition of corpse has changed and definition of human being has changed; in Keeler the court applied some kind of lenity doctrine so that they wouldn’t expand the definition of human being.
-Legislature did not change the definition of human being but changed the law to include fetuses as well.
+<p style="margin-left:10%; margin-right:10%;"><b>Dissent argues</b> definition of corpse has changed and definition of human being has changed; in Keeler the court applied some kind of lenity doctrine so that they wouldn’t expand the definition of human being. <i>Legislature did not change the definition of human being but changed the law to include fetuses as well.</i>

-    **In Re Banks**
-    Peeping Tom law not overbroad
+**In Re Banks** (Peeping Tom law not overbroad)

 # Statutory interpretation

 Courts must interpret ambiguous statutory terms according to legislative intent.
 In doing so, courts may consider the ordinary definition of the term, any special definitions, definitions at the time of writing the statute, the purpose of the statute, and the legislative history.

-    See Garnett v.
-State (legislative intent not to include mens rea)
+**Garnett v.
+State | Court of Appeals of Maryland 1993** (20-year old D with cognitive disabilities had sexual intercourse with 13-year old, who became pregnant; charged with statutory rape) *legislative intent not to include mens rea*

+<p style="margin-left:10%; margin-right:10%;"><b>Rule:</b> Courts should only read a mens rea requirement into a statutory rape law if the legislature clearly intended for one.</p>

+<p style="margin-left:10%; margin-right:10%;"><b>Holding:</b> Defendant was required to know the age of Erica Frazier when he had sexual intercourse with her to be guilty of second degree rape under the “statutory rape” law of Maryland (Maryland Code [1957, 1992 Repl.Vol.]
+Article 27, Section 463).
+Judgment was Affirmed.</p>

+<p style="margin-left:10%; margin-right:10%;"><b>Reasoning:</b>  The Court finds that Maryland’s rape statute does not omit mens rea because it is was generally understood to be a minimum requirement for culpability at the time the statute was written and therefore would be read in (200); instead, the Court finds that the statute omits mens rea in (a)(3) by legislative design, because it includes mens rea in (a)(2) of the statute.</p>

+<p style="margin-left:10%; margin-right:10%;"><b>Dissent:</b> (Bell) The legislature did indeed intend to make statutory rape a strict liability offense.
+However, holding that this provision does not require any element of mens rea is contrary to the concept of due process.</p>

+<p style="margin-left:10%; margin-right:10%;"><b>Dissent:</b> (Eldridge) It is untrue that the statute requires no mens rea at all.
+Strict liability offenses tend to have light penalties.
+The heavy penalty imposed by the statutory rape statute is evidence that the legislature did not intend for it to be a pure strict liability crime.
+With statutory rape, a defendant is supposed to appreciate the risk that a sexual partner may be younger than they appear.
+That mental appreciation is the mens rea of statutory rape.
+The legislature most likely did not intend to punish one who could not even appreciate the risk due to a mental handicap or incapacity.</p>

-    Mens rea modifying terms – look at **NYPL 15.15** Last sentence – “When one and only one of such terms appears in a statute defining an offense …” Also look at MPC 2.02 (4) “Prescribed Culpability Requirement applies to all Material Elements” (unless the Court can divine a contrary purpose from the legislature).
+<p style="margin-left:10%; margin-right:10%;"><b>Mens rea modifying terms</b> – look at <b>NYPL 15.15</b> Last sentence – “When one and only one of such terms appears in a statute defining an offense …” Also look at MPC 2.02 (4) “Prescribed Culpability Requirement applies to all Material Elements” (unless the Court can divine a contrary purpose from the legislature).

 ## Lenity Doctrine